Azure-Samples/app-service-networking-samples/README.md

 1. Select _Login as your username_.

 1. Copy the sql script from [mi.sql](deploy/mi.sql) in the query editor window and replace each instance of the _accountName_ by the principalId value you just copied.

 1. Execute the script.

 To check whether the installation was done correctly:

 1. In the Azure portal, navigate to the App Service that got deployed.

 1. Select the URL of the App Service to navigate to the web application.
+The application will display info on your incoming request, configuration of the app, environment variables, ...

+1. Select the _SQL_ menu tab at the top of the application.
+This will display a page for connecting to a backend database.

 1. Select _Submit_.
 This should give you a response on the same page with an access token and an output indicating you successfully logged in to the database by using a managed identity and from a public IP address.

 ## Demos